jetbrains-academy/algo-challenges-in-kotlin/Warmup/Estimating the Running Time/task_template.md

 ## Frequently Arising Running Times

-The table below shows an approximate running time of four algorithms with running time $n$, $n\log n$, $n^2$, and $2^n$ on various input sizes for a hypothetical computer that performs $10^9$ operations per second.
+The table below shows the approximate running time of four algorithms with running time $n$, $n\log n$, $n^2$, and $2^n$ on various input sizes for a hypothetical computer that performs $10^9$ operations per second.